Generation to Generation Project:

 New Space - nursery, children, youth, prayer chapel, office, coffee bar

 Our church has been entrusted with a priceless gift from past generations, the gift of thoughtful faith, warm-hearted hospitality, a deep concern for justice, and an inspiriting legacy of generosity.
 We are here today because of that open-handed heritage.
 And now it’s time for us to pass a similar gift on to future generations.

-To do that, we need new tools for ministry.
-Delmar House is ineffective, deteriorating, and costly to maintain.
-It needs to be replaced with good administrative and office space.
-We need a youth room, where our teenagers finally have space to call their own, to meet with their friends and grow in their faith.
-And we need better space for the next generation, our toddlers, children, and youth.
+To do that, we needed new tools for ministry.
+The Delmar House (an old farm house on the property that housed our offices and Sunday School) was ineffective, deteriorating, and costly to maintain.
+It needed to be replaced with good administrative and office space.
+We needed a youth room, where our teenagers finally have space to call their own, to meet with their friends and grow in their faith.
+And we needed better space for the next generation, our toddlers, children, and youth.

-This is exactly the kind of space that we are building through our Generations to Generations campaign.
+This is exactly the kind of space that we built through our Generations to Generations campaign.

 November 2015 - Pledges